 Mr. Tilson believes that investors have a major opportunity to own blue chip stocks at valuations that offer excellent prospects for long term returns that will easily beat the yields available on high quality bonds.
 He mentions Johnson & Johnson as an example of a stock investors can purchase at a yield that far exceeds the interest offered on Johnson & Johnson ten year bonds.
 We presented a bullish case for Johnson & Johnson in May when the shares traded at higher levels.
 In addition, he revisits the bullish Microsoft thesis and comments on Berkshire Hathaway’s valuation.

-For RSS Feed Subscribers, click on this link to view the video.
+Click on this link to view the video.

 Disclosure: The author of this article owns shares of Berkshire Hathaway and Microsoft.
 No position in Johnson & Johnson.